 Ingestion of high doses will often overwhelm in these environments and could end up with you in a fetal position on the ground or in a Zendo tent.

 Using best practices increases the likelihood that your experience will be safe, secure, and optimal.
-For example, when ingesting mushrooms or plants, the first thing to know is that there are many different species that produce a given alkaloid, and multiple strains of each species, and that each one has different concentrations of whatever active ingredient you're seeking.
+For example, when ingesting mushrooms or plants, the first thing to know is that there are many different species that produce a given alkaloid, and multiple cultivars of each species, and that each one has different concentrations of whatever active ingredient you're seeking.
 The various parts of the mushroom or plant may have different concentrations, as well, as will each individual specimen, since plants and fungi do not produce predictable amounts of alkaloids.
 Nonetheless, it is important to do your homework so you can at least make an educated estimate of how much of the active substance will be entering your body.
 This ensures your own safety and an optimal trip.
 The old adage of “Start low and go slow” is apt here.

 Likewise, with synthetic substances like LSD, MDMA and Ketamine, it is strongly suggested that you test them with reagents and/or test strips.
 These can be found through DanceSafe or WIM Scientific Laboratories.
 Make sure that you test for multiple substances, not just the one you're expecting, as many different drugs can be present in a given pill, either as impurities or adulterants.
 The sites we linked above offer panels of multiple tests for each substance so that can you can check if the expected substance is present and if any unwanted substances are present in addition to or instead of what you think you have.
 Synthetics have a similar dosing problem to the natural products, as reagent tests can verify the presence or absence of a substance, but cannot tell you how much is present.
 It's impossible to tell how much is really on a tab or in a pill without sending them off to a European lab (as American labs are legally unable to give you quantitative data).